2-Week Family RV Road Trip Through Colorado, Utah & Wyoming: Itinerary and Highlights with Kids

 Yellowstone National Park

-We had planned to push on to Grand Prismatic Spring and Mammoth Hot Springs, but between heavy rain and Yellowstone’s packed parking lots, we couldn’t make it work.
-Accessibility was tough that day, and with four kids (one injured) it just wasn’t realistic to fight the crowds in the downpour.
-Those sites stayed on our list for “next time,” and we’d recommend anyone with more time or better weather to prioritize them.
+We had planned to visit Grand Prismatic Spring and Mammoth Hot Springs, but heavy rain and full parking lots made that impractical.
+Accessibility was a real issue that day, and with four kids—one injured—it didn’t make sense to push through crowds in bad weather.
+Those sites stayed on our list for a future visit, and they’re worth prioritizing if conditions are better or mobility isn’t a concern.

 Wildlife spotting was another highlight.
 We saw bison more than once—sometimes blocking traffic, sometimes grazing just off the road.
 Elk made appearances too, and each sighting kept the kids glued to the windows.
 We didn’t make it to Lamar Valley, which is known for wolf sightings, but it’s also on our list for next time.